 • to notify you about important changes regarding any of our services;

-Data we collect about you.
+Automatically collected data.
 We use this information:

 • to administer our services and for internal operations.
 These include: troubleshooting, data analysis, testing, research, and statistical purposes;

-• to provide you with technical support and adequately respond to individual needs
+• to provide you with technical support and adequately respond to individual needs;

-• to allow you to participate in interactive features of our service, when you choose to do so
+• to allow you to participate in interactive features of our service, when you choose to do so;

 • as part of our efforts to keep our site safe and secure, including preventing account abuse and detecting possible breaches.

-• Your location data: where you give permission, we will use your location data to facilitate the accuracy of site spotting.
-You can change these preferences in your mobile phone settings at anytime.
+If you use LandInsight GO, and you give us your permission to do so, we will automatically access your mobile phone camera and your location data.
+We use your camera to enable you to take pictures of sites and save them to your camera roll and/or sites area.
+You'll then be able to view the pictures in the mobile app and the web app.
+Meanwhile, we use your location data to facilitate the accuracy of site spotting.
+You can change these preferences for either of these features in your mobile phone settings at any time.
+You can also delete the photos from any of our services.
 If you don't allow us to access your location data, you'll still be able to use our mobile app but it may be more difficult for you to accurately identify a site location.

 If you've been referred to our services by a friend, they will be able to provide you with a referral link so that you both can take advantage of our referral scheme benefits.
 As someone who has been referred to us, we only process your data once you fill in the relevant form to sign up for a free trial and/or use any of our services.